 The Unit is in decent, safe, and sanitary condition and that the Landlord is providing the services, maintenance and utilities agreed to in the lease.

 The Unit is leased to and occupied by the Tenant.

+The Landlord and Tenant must sign a Lease Addendum.

 The Landlord has not received and will not receive any payments as rent (from the Tenant, nor from any State, Federal or other sources) for the Unit other than those identified in this Contract.